Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 | iFixit Score | 9/10 |

-The Space Frame Revolution: The biggest story of CES 2026.
-IT teams can now swap the battery and keyboard without tools.
+Space Frame Repairability: Announced at CES 2026, IT teams can now swap the battery and keyboard without tools.
 This is the first premium ultraportable with user-replaceable components, earning a 9/10 iFixit repairability score.
 This dramatically reduces total cost of ownership for enterprise deployments.

 Design Excellence: The laptop features a carbon fiber and magnesium chassis that provides military-grade durability in a remarkably light 2.17-pound package.
 The keyboard is consistently rated as one of the industry's best, offering deep, comfortable key travel that minimizes fatigue during long typing sessions.